 Simon quit his job as an IT Analyst after having read The Pickaxe book and took his first try at Rails by coding his own blog.
 To his surprise this was enough to find a job as a Ruby Programmer and he hasn't looked back ever since.
 Currently the CTO of the crowdfunding platform MyMicroInvest, he is still freelancing as he feels it's the best way to keep growing professionally as a developer.

 Back when he was 19, Jad founded eTobb, a startup that connects patients & doctors in the middle east.
 Since then, he's been on a mission to inspire developers, by presenting advanced topics & best practices at conferences around the world.
 He's also passionate about open source and loves teaching at Le Wagon.

 After some years spent teaching future programmers, Martin worked as a Software Engineer, Team Leader and Agile Coach.
-Co-founder of PullReview, a toolchain which helps Ruby developers to improve their coding practices, he took up the role of Lead Technical Coach at Le Wagon Brussels.
+He then co-founded PullReview, a toolchain which helps Ruby developers to improve their coding practices.
+Since October 2016 he's the CTO of Bluesquare.
 He has been a frequent speaker at the Brussels chapter of Rails Girls and at Paris.rb meetup.